 This may come as a surprise for those not well-acquainted with nuptial ceremonies in India.
 In a typical Indian baraat, the groom arrives at the wedding site (usually the bride’s home) on a decorated horse or on a car fully decorated with flowers.

 The most prominent aspect of baraat is the band party playing loud music and groom’s friends and relatives dancing happily on the melodious tunes.
 The beat of the drums, flashing lights, dancing people and cracker blasts make the procession flamboyant and emphatic.
 The procession proceeds slowly and reaches its destination (the bride’s place), where the people from bride’s side greet the groom’s party and welcome them with garlands and sprinkles of rose water.

 The Jaimala (Garland exchange) is a typical ceremony of an Indian wedding that marks the wedding show.
 It symbolizes that the bride and groom have chosen one another as life partners and they are proclaiming it in public by garlanding each other on a beautifully decorated dais.
 Special flower garlands, extra showy chairs for the bride and groom, beautiful attires of the bride as well as the groom, and the bride’s maids in all their lovely dresses, naughty remarks and giggles make this event extremely charming and worth watching.

 The Wedding Party – Food And More Food

-The wedding cards, mithai and milani are some other aspects of the grand affair that do deserve a mention.
-To appreciate the complete panorama of the event, once must not only attend it, but also participate in the blockbuster event!
+The wedding cards, mithai and Milani are some other aspects of the grand affair that do deserve a mention.
+To appreciate the complete panorama of the event, one must not only attend it, but also participate in the blockbuster event!